-The clinical research navigation office is your point of entry for access to the services and resources offered by UB’s Clinical and Translational Science Institute.
+The clinical research facilitation office is your point of entry for access to the services and resources offered by UB’s Clinical and Translational Science Institute.

-The CTSI comprehensive research navigation system makes research support more accessible to researchers and streamlines processes.
+The CTSI comprehensive research facilitation system makes research support more accessible to researchers and streamlines processes.
 We provide assistance that is tailored to suit individual investigator needs.

 A single contact with a clinical research facilitator connects an investigator with Buffalo Translational Consortium resources coordinated by the Clinical Research Office (CRO), which assembles a team to support the investigator to plan a proposal and conduct a study — from start-up to closure and dissemination of results.

 Our individualized, comprehensive approach to research support offers you an array of resources, strategies and tools to meet your team's project goals.

 Research facilitators assist in linking researchers with the right support services for proposal development and project execution.
 The facilitation process can be initiated after an initial contact through the CTSI's service request portal, a visit to the CTRC, a personal contact, an email or a phone call.

 The facilitators triage the movement of studies through the various university research systems and can arrange consultations and services with any of the CTSI cores.

 Our regulatory administrator provides clinical regulatory assistance, guidance and education to investigators and study coordinators.

 The regulatory administrator will work directly with the investigator, the sponsor and, if needed, the Institutional Review Board (IRB) to accurately complete the necessary forms for IRB submission, ensuring adherence with national regulatory and institutional requirements and helping to eliminate potential bottlenecks and costly delays.